The Ultimate Charleston Travel Guide (2025)

 $ | Callie's Hot Little Biscuit: Delicious spot for sweet and savory biscuits.
 Order ahead to avoid a line.

 $ | Holey City Bagels: Located in Charleston’s Upper King Street district, Holey City Bagels is known for its freshly baked, New York-style bagels and coffee bar.
-Order ahead is sometimes not available, so be sure to plan accordingly.
+Be sure to try their Rosemary and Salt bagel with butter.

 $$ | Babas on Cannon: Located in the Cannonborough Elliotborough neighborhood, it’s the perfect spot for a coffee or quick breakfast.
 If you like iced coffee, be sure to try their “Very Cold Coffee”.
-It’s not on the menu anymore, but they’ll still make it.
+In the evening, they serve cocktails and snacks.

 $$ | Harken Cafe: Quaint coffee/breakfast spot, right in the heart of Downtown.
-It’s classic Charleston.
+It’s a classic Charleston breakfast spot.

 $$ | Caviar and Bananas: Another classic coffee spot in Downtown.

-$$ | Island Provisions: Cute spot for breakfast or lunch in the Cannonborough Elliotborough neighborhood.
+$$ | Island Provisions: Cute spot for grab-and-go breakfast (and lunch) in the Cannonborough Elliotborough neighborhood.

-Where To Drink
+Where To Drink In Charleston

 Club/Cocktail Bars